 So, this week, after school if boys ate their healthy lunch, they eat these snacks before taking off to hockey or swimming.
 If not, then first finish lunch and then eat snacks.
 We are not wasting lunch food here and I’m not finishing it either, not my food to eat.
 I always make sure boys stop eating about an hour or so before their activity because have you ever tried to skate or swim with a full belly?!
 Exactly.

 The only fridge item you need to make this healthy chocolate bread is eggs, everything else comes from the pantry.
 Not sure why is this worth mentioning but I thought it was pretty cool anyways.
-Like I’m not trying to sell you on a sensation factor beside that this chocolate loaf is sensationally tasty, just like my whole wheat pumpkin bread and whole wheat flour banana bread.
+Like I’m not trying to sell you on a sensation factor beside that this chocolate loaf is sensationally tasty, just like my healthy pumpkin bread and healthy banana bread.

 Why coconut milk?
 Truth is I was going after a coconut heavy flavoured bread but stopped at adding coconut flakes step, since I remembered my oldest one doesn’t like coconut flakes.
 See, I’m not a moron-mom, I consider my child’s food aversions, maximum 5 each bahaha.
 After 5, eat what I gave you.
 So, I skipped coconut flakes but still used coconut milk which resulted in moist bread without use of oil or applesauce.
 Again, not sure how is it cool or better, just different.
 Let’s put it this way – easier to open 1 can than pull out 2 ingredients.